Skip to Main Content

 You may occasionally need to add a reference to your library for which no usable electronic record exists - a photocopy or scan of an old article, or a physical book from the library stacks.
 You can do this by creating a new citation manually.

-To manually add an item to your Zotero library, click the green “New Item” [GREEN PLUS] button at the top of the center column, and select the desired item type from the drop-down menu (the top level of the menu shows recently created item types; the complete list of item types, minus Web Page, can be found under “More”).
+To manually add an item to your Zotero library, click the page “New Item” button at the top of the center column, and select the desired item type from the drop-down menu (the top level of the menu shows recently created item types.
 An empty item of the selected item type will now appear in the center column.
 You can then manually enter the item's bibliographic information via the right column.

-You can also edit existing references, by clicking on the different fields in the details pane on the right side of your Zotero interface:
+You can also edit existing references, by clicking on the different fields in the details pane on the right column.

-Both adding and editing references manually are very important features of Zotero when it comes to citing your references automatically in Word or Open Office (below).
+Both adding and editing references manually are very important features of Zotero when it comes to citing your references automatically in Word.
 Those automatic citations will draw from the information in your Zotero library, so it is important that your references are as complete and accurate as possible.

 Using Zotero's Organizational Features